-Parent(s) / Guardians(s)

-HEALTH HISTORY FORM

-Please answer the following questions about the student that you are enrolling at <school> so that we can take care of them if they get sick or hurt.
-The form will be kept in the Nurse's office and the nurses will only share this information with others who need to know.

-Students Name: Date of birth: Year Level: ] Hospital Number (NHI): Name of person filling out this form?
-Name: What is your relation onship to the student?
+BLANKET CONSENT FORM [Appendix 2] //we give blanket consent for to participate in low risk category A and B EOTC events as attached while enrolled as a student at Wes Signature: Date: / / Parent(s) / Guardia ıns(s) HEALTH HISTORY FORM Please answer the following questions about the student to care of them if they get sick or hurt.
+The form will be ke his information with others who need to know.
+Students Name: Date of birth: Year Level: Hospital N Numbei r (NHI)): Name of person filling out this form? • at is vo ur rela tionship to the student?
+What is your relationship to the student?
 Which Doctor/clinic does the student go to?
 Phone No: Which Dentist does the student see?
-Date of last visit:

-1. MEDICAL CONDITIONS

-Has the student ever had any of the following things?
+Date of last visit: 1.
+MEDICAL CONDITIONS Has the student ever had any of the following things?
 Medical Conditions Have they ever been a patient in a hospital overnight?
 Yes No If Yes Why?
-Asthma (trouble breathing) If Yes What is the name of the Do they have an inhaler?
-Yes No medicine they take?
+Asthma (trouble breathing) 37 N T- If Yes What is the name of the Do they have an "Asthma Action Plan?
+Yes Yes No No medicine they take?
 Do they have an "Asthma Action Plan?
-Yes No Diabetes (sugar in the blood) If Yes What is the name of the Do they take any medicines or injections?
+168 No Diabetes (sugar in the blood) If Yes What is the name of the Do they take any medicines or injections?
 Yes No medicine they take?
 Epilepsy (fits or seizures) If Yes What is the name of the Do they take any medicines?
-Yes No medicine they take?
+No medicine they take?
 Rheumatic Fever (heart problems) or any other Yes No If Yes What is the name of the heart problems medicine they take?
 Do they take any medicines or injections?
-Yes No Meningitis Yes No Is the student seeing a counsellor?
-Yes No If Yes Why?
-Is there anything else you think we should know Yes No about?(For example: OPERATION OR SERIOUS INJURY) Are there any other medicines that you haven't Yes No already mentioned?
+Yes No Moningitie Vac No